Alexander Fleming: Medical use and mass production

 Fleming also successfully treated severe conjunctivitis in 1932.
 Keith Bernard Rogers, who had joined St Mary's as medical student in 1929, was captain of the London University rifle team and was about to participate in an inter-hospital rifle shooting competition when he developed conjunctivitis.
 Fleming applied his penicillin and cured Rogers before the competition.
 It is said that the "penicillin worked and the match was won."
 However, the report that "Keith was probably the first patient to be treated clinically with penicillin ointment" is no longer true as Paine's medical records showed up.

 There is a popular assertion both in popular and scientific literature that Fleming largely abandoned penicillin work in the early 1930s.
 In his review of André Maurois's The Life of Sir Alexander Fleming, Discoverer of Penicillin, William L. Kissick went so far as to say that "Fleming had abandoned penicillin in 1932...
 Although the recipient of many honors and the author of much scientific work, Sir Alexander Fleming does not appear to be an ideal subject for a biography."
 This is false, as Fleming continued to pursue penicillin research.

 As late as in 1939, Fleming's notebook shows attempts to make better penicillin production using different media.
 In 1941, he published a method for assessment of penicillin effectiveness.
 As to the chemical isolation and purification, Howard Florey and Ernst Chain at the Radcliffe Infirmary in Oxford took up the research to mass-produce it, which they achieved with support from World War II military projects under the British and US governments.

 By mid-1942, the Oxford team produced the pure penicillin compound as yellow powder.
 In August 1942, Harry Lambert (an associate of Fleming's brother Robert) was admitted to St Mary's Hospital due to a life-threatening infection of the nervous system (streptococcal meningitis).
 Fleming treated him with sulphonamides, but Lambert's condition deteriorated.
 He tested the antibiotic susceptibility and found that his penicillin could kill the bacteria.
-He requested Florey for the isolated sample.
-Florey sent the incompletely purified sample, which Fleming immediately administered into Lambert's spinal canal.
+At Fleming's request, Florey sent the incompletely purified sample, which Fleming immediately administered into Lambert's spinal canal.
 Lambert showed signs of improvement the very next day, and completely recovered within a week.
 Fleming published the clinical case in The Lancet in 1943.

 Upon this medical breakthrough, Allison informed the British Ministry of Health of the importance of penicillin and the need for mass production.
 The War Cabinet was convinced of the usefulness upon which Sir Cecil Weir, Director General of Equipment, called for a meeting on the mode of action on 28 September 1942.
 The Penicillin Committee was created on 5 April 1943.
 The committee consisted of Weir as chairman, Fleming, Florey, Sir Percival Hartley, Allison and representatives from pharmaceutical companies as members.
 The main goals were to produce penicillin rapidly in large quantities with collaboration of American companies, and to supply the drug exclusively for Allied armed forces.
 By D-Day in 1944, enough penicillin had been produced to treat all the wounded of the Allied troops.